Improving Diagnosis and Patient Experience in Vulval Disease and Vulval Cancer

 Introduction, instructions and chair’s opening remarks

-Improving early recognition, diagnosis and referral
+Improving early recognition and diagnosis

 Recognising vulval conditions in clinical practice